 - Trouble sleeping

 One of the best ways to prevent painful withdrawal symptoms and the development of a condition like PAWS is to attend a heroin detox center.

 Why Choose Our Heroin Detox in Paducah

 Our heroin detox in Paducah, Kentucky can help those who are addicted to heroin detox safely and comfortably, rather than suffer through independent, cold turkey attempts.
 Since the withdrawal symptoms that can develop during heroin detox can be so disruptive, a medical detox facility can provide medications designed to help minimize the withdrawal symptoms.
 These medications can include:

 - Natural sleep aids

 - Nutritional support

-When in our heroin detox center in Paducah, Kentucky, clients will not only benefit from some of these medications, but they will also be provided with specific prescription medications designed to help treat opioid use disorder.
+When in our heroin detox center, clients will not only benefit from some of these medications, but they will also be provided with specific prescription medications designed to help treat opioid use disorder.